Gilgel Gibe II Power Station

 The Gilgel Gibe II Power Station is a hydroelectric power station on the Omo River in Ethiopia.
-It is located about 80 km east of Jimma in Wolaita/Dawro Region.
+It is located about 80 km east of Jimma in Oromia Region.
 The power station receives water from a tunnel entrance on the Gilgel Gibe River.
 It has an installed capacity of 420 MW and was inaugurated on January 14, 2010.
 Almost two weeks after inauguration, a portion of the head race tunnel collapsed, causing the station to shut down.
 Repairs were completed on December 26, 2010.

 Design

 The Gilgel Gibe II consists of a power station on the Omo River that is fed with water from a headrace tunnel and sluice gate on the Gilgel Gibe River.
 The headrace tunnel runs 26 km under the Fofa Mountain and at its end, it converts into a penstock with a 500 m drop.
 When the water reaches the power station, it powers four Pelton turbines that operate four 107 MW generators.
 Each turbine is 3.5 m in diameter.